- My Account

 Tustin, CA 92780

 Be sure to include a letter with a brief description of the issue with the helmet, as well as a daytime phone number and return address.
 Once we receive the helmet it will take 1-3 business days to complete the inspection.
 Upon completion the helmet is returned to you with a letter stating the findings of our inspection.
 Your helmet is returned to you if it passes the inspection or not.
 There is no charge for the inspection, and the UPS Ground return shipping is free.

 *For USA and Canada residents only.

-Why do the Hornet X2 and VFX-W helmets use plastic visor screws?
+Why do the Hornet X2 and VFX-EVO helmets use plastic visor screws?

 The Hornet X2 and VFX-EVO helmets utilize plastic visor screws to facilitate easier visor break away in the event of an impact.
 This function can help reduce twisting forces in the event of an accident.

 Does SHOEI offer any type of racer support program?

 Yes, SHOEI does offer racer support.
 We accept racer resumes from September 1st through October 31st exclusively at this email address: Sponsorship@shoei.com

 To get a free SHOEI catalog, please e-mail your request to firstname.lastname@example.org.
 Be sure to include your full mailing address.